Ain't Nobody Got Time for That

 Ain't Nobody Got Time for That is a viral YouTube video of Kimberly "Sweet Brown" Wilkins being interviewed after having escaped a fire in an apartment complex.
 It originally aired on April 8, 2012, on Oklahoma City NBC affiliate KFOR-TV.
-In a slightly modified version broadcast on Jimmy Kimmel Live, it was edited as if she was being interviewed by Jesus himself.

 The video garnered Sweet Brown many appearances on television, including a visit to ABC's The View.
 Brown also plays a cameo role in the Tyler Perry 2013 movie A Madea Christmas saying a part of her line from her television interview during an interview at the end of the movie.
-As of June 2021, the original videos uploaded at the time have a combined total of 34.5 million views.
+In a slightly modified version broadcast on Jimmy Kimmel Live, it was edited as if she was being interviewed by Jesus himself.

 Critical analysis

 Charles E. Williams, writing for the Huffington Post, opined that the humor evoked by Sweet Brown's interview should stay within the confines of the black community, linking it to the "code-switching" phenomenon W. E. B. Du Bois spoke of.